A bit like a magician who turns a dream into a reality, software engineers have the ability to transform simple thoughts into tangible products.

 After deciding what area of software engineering you want to carve your career in, you should look for formal certifications in order to demonstrate you have attained a certain level of competence and make yourself a more desirable candidate.

-Why choose to become a software engineer with BCS?
+How to become a software engineer with BCS

 We offer over 70 certifications in 12 core subject areas, including: